Nearly 80 gallons of fuel spills in two-semi crash on I-80 in Mahoning County

-OSHP responded to I-80 in Austintown Township Tuesday morning around 6 a.m.
+OSHP responded to I-80 in Jackson Township Tuesday morning around 6 a.m.
 OSHP said that nearly 80 gallons of diesel fuel has spilled and that HAZMAT has been called to the scene.

 Troopers said that one person was injured in the crash.